ahmedreyan/ahmedreyan/README.md

 # 💫 About Me: <p align="center">

 </p>

-Co-founder and software developer at PixlBuilders.I am a UI/UX Designer.
-Gaming and coding are my passions.
-But I don't do gaming anymore tbh, but I am starting it soon.
-I am a boy of time rich cash poor.
-Feel free to DM me.
-I will try to reply to you with any queries.
-Contact me on discord: "lordreyan"
+As a co-founder and software developer at PixlBuilders, I specialize in UI/UX design, and my passions revolve around gaming and coding.
+While I've taken a break from gaming, I plan to resume it soon.
+Additionally, I am currently engaged in learning artificial intelligence and machine learning.
+Feel free to reach out to me via DM, and I'll make an effort to respond to any queries.
+You can also contact me on Discord with the username "lordreyan."

 ## 🌐 Socials: